 Opened in 1974, Tapu Te Ranga marae in Island Bay was Wellington’s first urban marae.
 It was founded by Bruce Stewart to cater for homeless and unemployed young Māori.
 Here they learned work skills and Māori customs.
-Up to 10,000 people visit the centre each year.
-Many are school children, experiencing their first contact with Māori culture.
+Up to 10,000 people visited the centre each year until its main building was destroyed by fire in June 2019.
+Many were schoolchildren experiencing their first contact with Māori culture.

 New Zealand’s first university marae was Te Herenga Waka, opened at Victoria University of Wellington in 1986.

 These complexes reflect the determination of local Māori to keep their culture alive.
 A contemporary marae at Te Papa, the national museum, extends Māori design with new materials and colours.